Do you need hurricane insurance in Texas?

 Is hurricane insurance a requirement in Texas?

-Neither homeowners, windstorm, nor flood insurance is required by Texas law, but lenders often require you to at least carry homeowners insurance.
-Depending on your location, lenders may also require windstorm and flood insurance.
+Neither homeowners, windstorm, nor flood insurance is required by Texas law, but lenders require homeowners insurance, and may also require windstorm and flood insurance in certain parts of the state.

-In particular, Texas homeowners who live near the coast likely need to buy windstorm insurance.
-And if you live in a FEMA-designated high-risk flood area with a federally backed mortgage, your lender also has to require you to buy flood insurance
+In a FEMA-designated high-risk flood area with a federally backed mortgage, your lender will require you to buy flood insurance.
+In Tier 1 coastal counties, windstorm insurance is also required.

 Texas hurricane insurance companies